GT Writing Task 2 / Essay Sample # 55

 Write at least 250 words.

-It is expressed by some that music transcends cultural boundaries and blurs the disparity in generations.
-Although I believe that they exaggerate the impact of music patching up the differences in ages, I steadfastly agree with the notion that music is a handy tool of bringing people of different cultures together.
+Some believe that music transcends cultural boundaries and blurs the disparity in generations.
+Although I believe that they exaggerate the impact of music patching up the differences in ages, I steadfastly agree with the notion that music is a handy tool for bringing people of different cultures together.